0x4r45h/docker-compose-ci/README.md

   uses: 0x4r45h/docker-compose-ci@v0.1.0
 ```

-## Multiple compose files and profiles
+## Multiple compose files, profiles and services
-the default compose file is `docker-compose.yml` and default profile is `--profile '*'`, mean it will try to build every available services.
+the default compose file is `docker-compose.yml` and default profile is `--profile '*'`, mean it will try to build every available profiles.
+default value for services is empty which means all, you select only a few services to build.
 you can override them like below
 ```yaml
 - name: publish